jayrulez/traktor-docs/engine/world.md

 ## World Components

-World components are global systems that operate on the entire world:
+World components are global systems that operate on the entire world.
+Unlike entity components (which are attached to individual entities), world components are attached to the World itself and provide world-level functionality:

 ```cpp
 class IWorldComponent : public Object